-A group of 12 migrant secondary school students (aged 16-17) attending CTP “Drovetti” to consolidate their knowledge of the Italian language and of other subjects.
+A group of 12 secondary school students with an immigrant background (aged 16-17) attending CTP “Drovetti” to consolidate their knowledge of the Italian language and of other subjects.
 Most of the project participants had been living in Italy for a relatively short time (from 2 years down to a few months before the project started), coming mostly from Peru but also from Albania, Ecuador, Iran, Dominican Republic and Romania.

 Duration of the project

 The project was jointly initiated by Palazzo Madama – City Museum of Ancient Art and CTP “Drovetti”, whose cooperation started two years earlier in the framework of the pilot project “Whispering Shells: Echoes of Peoples, Cultures, Art”, supported by the European project “MAP for ID – Museums as Places for Intercultural Dialogue”.